Average shifted convolution sum for $GL(d_1)\times GL(d_2)$: Introduction and main results

 \begin{remark} In the above subsection, we obtain the convexity bound for high-degree $L$-functions.
-On the other hand, by applying Theorem~\ref{Main Th 1} to \eqref{Mf bdd}, we derive a subconvexity bound for the $L$-function, which holds whenever $H \geq N^{1 - \frac{2}{d} - \eta}$ for some positive $\eta$.
+On the other hand, if Theorem~\ref{Main Th 1} holds for $H \geq N^{1 - \frac{2}{d} - \eta}$ for some positive $\eta$, then applying it to \eqref{Mf bdd}, yields a subconvexity bound for the corresponding $L$-function.
 Thus, we are precisely at the boundary case, and any further improvement of our result would yield a subconvexity bound for the automorphic $L$-function in the $t$-aspect through the approach based on the upper bound of the second moment of automorphic $L$-functions.
 This method has its origin in the classical ideas of Hardy and Littlewood \cite{HardyLittle1916}, whose pioneering work laid the foundation for the moment approach to subconvexity problems.
-Despite substantial progress over the decades, deriving subconvexity purely from moment estimates remains a deep and largely unresolved problem in higher rank settings $GL(d)$ for $d\ge 4$.
-In spectacular recent work, Nelson \cite{Paul2021} claimed a remarkable general subconvexity bound for $GL(d)$ automorphic $L$-functions in the $t$-aspect. \end{remark}
+Despite substantial progress over the decades, deriving subconvexity purely from moment estimates remains a deep and largely unresolved problem in higher rank settings $\mathrm{GL}(d)$ for $d\ge 4$.
+In spectacular recent work, Nelson \cite{Paul2021} claimed a remarkable general subconvexity bound for $\mathrm{GL}(d)$ automorphic $L$-functions in the $t$-aspect. \end{remark}